Updated for Kodi 17!

 I’ve only covered (for now) information that is available in the stock version of Kodi.
 I don’t cover any tweaks that individual manufacturers have done to their Kodi\XBMC versions, nor do I look at installing add-ons from third party developers that aren’t in the Official Kodi Repository.
 Articles about third-party addons could fill an entire library and I have to draw the line somewhere.

 Finally, if you’re using XBMC, then you can still use much of this guide.
-Kodi is the new name for XBMC (see What is Kodi below), and while the name has changed, the interface of Kodi 16 is still pretty much the same as it has been for years.
+Kodi is the new name for XBMC (see What is Kodi below).
 So if you’re looking for something to teach you how to use XBMC, you’re still in the right place.

 The best thing about Kodi is that there are so many different options and tweaks that you can do to really make it your own.
 Click to tweet